Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Topological FMBL phases

 In Definition~\ref{def:S_FMBL} we specialized to a topologically trivial $\mathcal{M}$ and Abelian topological order so that eigenstates are fully characterized by the \emph{local} s-bit strings $\{s_i\}$.
 For a topologically nontrivial $\mathcal{M}$ and/or non-Abelian topological order, the set of local $S_i$ is \emph{not} complete; $\{s_i\}$ label subspaces of degeneracy depending on the topology of $\mathcal{M}$ and/or the anyon fusion~\cite{Kitaev2006}.
 A complete set includes \emph{nonlocal} $S^\text{nl}_i$ required to resolve these degeneracies.
 In the non-Abelian case, due to the nonzero density of anyons in generic eigenstates, the number of $S^\text{nl}_i$ is extensive; tLIOMs give a highly incomplete characterization~\cite{vass201612}.
 Hence we focus on the Abelian case.
 There, $S^\text{nl}_i$ are noncontractible Wilson loops (e.g., certain Pauli strings for qubits) on $\mathcal{M}$.
 We can thus complete the set of FMBL integrals of motion by $T^\text{nl}_i = \tilde U S^\text{nl}_i \tilde U^\dg$.
-Therefore: \begin{statement} On a topologically nontrivial $\mathcal{M}$, the complete set of FMBL integrals of motions must include $T^\mr{nl}_i = \tilde U S^\mr{nl}_i \tilde U^\dg$ where $S^\mr{nl}_i$ are noncontractible Wilson loops resolving the eigenspace degeneracies of $H_\mr{sc}$. \end{statement} These $T^\mr{nl}_i$ give an operational definition of the fattened Wilson loops in Ref.~\cite{2013Bauer_Nayak}.
-Aiming at $\{T_i\}$ via $\{S_i\}$ in a tensor-network calculation~\cite{Khemani2016MPS,*Pollmann2016TNS,Wahl2017PRX}, one may in principle resolve highly-excited topological multiplets despite the huge density of states.
-We next introduce an FMBL notion of topological equivalence: \begin{definition} Two FMBL Hamiltonians $H_0$ and $H_1$ are in the same topological phase if there exists a parameterization $H(\lambda)$, $\lambda \in [0,1]$, such that $H(0) = H_0$, $H(1) = H_1$, and $H(\lambda)$ is FMBL for all $\lambda \in [0,1]$. \end{definition} In other words, one cannot connect topologically inequivalent FMBL Hamiltonians without delocalizing the system along the way.
-Furthermore, \begin{statement} Two FMBL Hamiltonians $H_0$ and $H_1$ are in the same topological phase if and only if their eigenstate topological order is the same. \end{statement} We show this in the scope of Definition~\ref{def:S_FMBL}.
-If the eigenstate topological order is the same, then the two corresponding sets $\{S^{(\prime)}_i\}_{i=1}^N$ are mapped by a local unitary (with degree of locality linked to those of the eigenstate-mapping unitaries).
-The equivalence of the FMBL topological phases is shown by finding a path $H(\lambda)$ which connects any two FMBL topological phases with local-unitary related $\{S_i\}_{i=1}^N$.
-We thus consider $H_0$ as in Eq.~\eqref{eq:expansion} and
+Therefore: \begin{statement} On a topologically nontrivial $\mathcal{M}$, the complete set of FMBL integrals of motion must include $T^\mr{nl}_i = \tilde U S^\mr{nl}_i \tilde U^\dg$ where $S^\mr{nl}_i$ are noncontractible Wilson loops resolving the eigenspace degeneracies of $H_\mr{sc}$. \end{statement} These $T^\mr{nl}_i$ give an operational definition of the fattened Wilson loops in Ref.~\onlinecite{2013Bauer_Nayak}.
+Aiming at $\{T_i\}$ via $\{S_i\}$ in a tensor-network calculation~\cite{Khemani2016MPS,*Pollmann2016TNS,Wahl2017PRX,2DMBL}, one may in principle resolve highly-excited topological multiplets despite the huge density of states.